Target Usage: To make use of multiple timelines of work in a local repository.

 git merge --no-ff add-swimming

-Tick the box shown below when you merge a branch:
+Select the box shown below when you merge a branch:

 Trigger the branch operation using the following menu button: